Forvideos061/awesome-3d-ai-seo-geo/README.md

 AI-generated search summaries can change how users discover websites.

-For 3D websites, useful information should not exist exclusively inside a WebGL canvas.
+For 3D websites, important information should not exist only inside a WebGL canvas.

-A product page, for example, should expose important information through normal HTML:
+For example, a 3D product page should expose useful information through normal HTML:

 * Product name
 * Product description